Are you looking for a job or a career?

 This is not some glib throw away line.
 It is the question of a lifetime.
 Are you looking for a career or will you be satisfied, will you settle for a job?

-From my perch, a career is about achieving a professional career goal — for example careervjobshutterstock_166195616running a Fortune 100 company or being a member of the C-suite.
+From my perch, a career is about achieving a professional career goal — for example running a Fortune 100 company or being a member of the C-suite.
 It is about climbing the career ladder and, in the end, being handsomely rewarded for doing a job you have always wanted.
 On the job side, you secure employment doing something you enjoy that can be financially rewarding, but at the end of the day it is the means to an end — it is all about paying the rent, supporting the family and socking some away for retirement.
 Or maybe even buying that boat you have always wanted or purchasing the weekend cabin in the woods.
 If the job goes away, fine, get another one, hopefully without moving.

 There are certainly those who will argue that you can have a career stringing together a series of jobs.
 I agree.
 But if you are a married executive who is a rising star in a multi-national corporation and whose spouse’s job is geographically specific and is quite happy and who does not want a move — well, before you know it you are back to the job or career question.